 Via del Soncino 13

-As mentioned above, this is a Slow Food osteria, and one of the few in town where you’ll find traditional fare using local ingredients at modest prices.
-The food is very good, but the dimly lit dining room gets crowded and noisy, so it might not be the best place for a date night.
-Book ahead.
+A Slow Food osteria, and one of the few in town where you’ll find traditional fare using local ingredients at modest prices.
+The food is good, but the dimly lit dining room gets crowded and noisy, so it might not be the best place for a date night.
+Book ahead if you want to eat, or else just come for a glass of wine.

 For a Coffee Break: